astralway/phrasecount/README.md

 --------

 After cloning this repo, build with following command.
 May need to install Accismus into your local maven repo first.
+Accismus is rapidly chaning, if this project does not compile after git pull you may need to pull and install Accismus again.

 ```
 mvn package